dorshinar/blog/content/blog/creating-github-actions/creating-github-actions.md

 ### Pay it forward

 Our job is not yet complete.
-In order to consume our environment, we must set it as an output.
+In order to consume our deployment URL, we must set it as an output.
 First we must declare so in our `action.yml`:

 ```yml{7-9}
 name: "Get Deployment URL"